 Re-issue, 400x black 12" (180g) in a black poly-lined innerbag, download card, gatefold, full-color - black flood insideon 350g, all assembled in a PVC overbag.

-Red 12" (180g) in a microtenne innerbag, printed innersleeve, B/W on 220g carton coated paper, private download card, simple jacket, B/W printed on 350g carton, coated paper, all assembled in a plastic overbag.
+200x bone with red splatters 12" (140g) in a microtene innerbag, printed innersleeve, full-color on 220g carton, poster 60x60mm, full-color printed on 150g art-paper, download card, gatefold full-color printed on 350g carton, all assembled in a plastic overbag.